UX DESIGN CASE STUDY

 NASA:

-EVA User Interface
+Wearable EVA User Interface (UI)

 In the future, extravehicular activities (EVA) such as exploration missions will take place much further from Earth than in the past.
 Astronauts involved will require greater autonomy and need to be able to monitor important health & suit information, mission procedures, navigation, and communications systems.
 The goal of this prototype user interface was to develop an initial concept that is usable, intuitive, modular, and device agnostic.